Life Insurance with Dubin-johnson Syndrome.

 The main reason why this is going to make a life insurance company a “bit” nervous is that aside from Dubin-Johnson Syndrome, many of the other reasons why an individual might develop jaundice can be quite serious.
 Reasons such as:

 Even though a life insurance company may not care about the fact that you have been diagnosed with Dubin-Johnson Syndrome, they’re still likely to ask you a few questions about it just to make sure that you’re not also suffering from some other “kind” of pre-existing medical condition which could also be causing your jaundice as well.

 Dubin-Johnson Syndrome Defined:

 Dubin-Johnson Syndrome is a rare, autosomal recessive disease that causing one’s body to accumulate an increased amount of conjugated bilirubin in the serum.
-A tale tell sign that one may suffers from this syndrome will be that over time their liver will actually turn black due to the deposition of a black pigment within the actual cells making up the liver.
+A tale-tell sign that one may suffer from this syndrome will be that over time their liver will actually turn black due to the deposition of black pigment within the actual cells making up the liver.